Spanish Weather Phrases

 The first two phrases are the most common, however.
 Both are interchangeable, but when you respond, you will have to decide whether to use one of two verbs: hacer and estar.

 You are going to have to memorize the conditions in which you use “hace” as opposed to “está”.
-Here are some common weather conditions to help you:
+Below are some common weather conditions in Spanish to help you.

 To emphasize a weather condition (in other words, add a “very” in front), you will use “mucho” for “hace” and “muy” for “está.”
 For example: